-- a) The Applicant should be required to install street furniture (benches, planters, trash receptacles, lamps, signs, and bus shelters) and landscaping and landscape screening within proximity of the proposed development project to promote the development of a pedestrian-oriented building environment that enhances connectivity to Waverley Square and transit stops. - b) Street furniture should be made of solid wood, metal, or recycled plastic lumber to ease maintenance. - c) All open space (yards, parking lots, setbacks) should be planted with appropriate plantings or landscaping.
-Open space should be appropriately usable and open and may consist of landscaped gardens, plazas, sitting areas, sidewalks, or similar features. - d) Open spaces may be utilized to break up a block of buildings in order to provide visual relief. - e) Trash receptacles should be provided at all gathering places and should be properly maintained.
+- a) The Applicant should all-be required to install street furniture (benches, planters, trash receptacles, lamps, and signs, and bus shelters) and landscaping and landscape screening within proximity of the proposed development project to promote the development of a pedestrian-oriented building environment that enhances connectivity to Waverley Square and transit stops. - b) Street furniture should be made of solid wood, metal, or recycled plastic lumber to ease maintenance. - b)c) All open space (yards, parking lots, setbacks) should all be planned planted with appropriate plantings or landscaping.
+Open space should all be appropriately usable and open and may consist of landscaped gardens, plazas, sitting areas, sidewalks, or similar features. - c)d) Open spaces may be utilized to break up a block of buildings in order to provide visual relief. - d) Street furniture, including benches and shuttle bus shelters, shall be provided for pedestrian use. - e)a) Street furniture should be made of solid wood, metal, or recycled plastic lumber to ease maintenance. - f)e) Trash receptacles should all be provided at all gathering places and should hall be properly maintained. - g)f) Climate requirements, growth potential, and adaptability to the urban environment should all be considered when selecting plant types and species. - h)g) Landscaping should all be installed to screen dumpsters, transformers, air conditioning equipment, and other similar outdoor mechanical building equipment.

-- f) Climate requirements, growth potential, and adaptability to the urban environment should be considered when selecting plant types and species. - g) Landscaping should be installed to screen dumpsters, transformers, air conditioning equipment, and other similar outdoor mechanical building equipment. - h) Along the southern boundary of Subdistrict A and the eastern boundary of Subdistricts A and B, to the extent appropriate for density and screening, an area proximate to the boundary should be maintained in an undeveloped and natural condition free of invasives and competitive plant species and enhanced by additional landscaping.
-Additional landscape buffering may be required along both sides of such boundaries (to the extent permitted by the Town of Belmont Land Management Committee, if on Lone Tree Hill property) to provide visual relief of such structures from view from the adjacent land in the Open Space Subdistrict; - i) Landscape buffer may be required between Olmsted Drive and the townhouses located in Zone 2 of the McLean District.
+- ihn Along the southern boundary of Subdistrict A and the eastern boundary of Subdistricts A and B to the extent appropriate for density and screening, an area proximate to the boundary should all-be maintained in an undeveloped and natural condition free of invasives and competitive plant species and enhanced by additional landscaping.
+Additional landscape buffering may be required along both sides of such boundaries (to the extent permitted by the Town of Belmont Land Management Committee, if on Lone Tree Hill property) to provide visual relief of such structures from view from the adjacent land in the Open Space Subdistrict; - Landscape buffer may be required between Olmsted Drive and the townhouses located in Zone 2 of the McLean District.